 (Prof. John Mansfield, Bacteriology): CD4+ Th Cell Specificity and Memory Responses to Variable and Conserved Variant Surface Glycoprotein Sequences in African Trypanosomiasis.
-Gina is the Associate Director at the Science Learning Center (SLC) at the University of Michigan.
+Gina is the Program Manager for STEM Professional Development at the University of Michigan.

 - Jennifer Apodaca

 (Prof. Nicole Perna: Genetics): Evolution of the transcriptional response to oxygen limitation.
-Jennifer has taken an adjunct teaching position at the University of Texas, El Paso.
+Jennifer is a lecturer and post doctoral research assistant at the University of Texas, El Paso.

 - Frank Aylward